Geometric Model Selection for Latent Space Network Models: Hypothesis Testing via Multidimensional Scaling and Resampling Techniques: Simulations

 \subsection{Simulation details}

 For hyperbolic networks, based on \cite{krioukov_hyperbolic_2010}, if the network size is $N$, set $R = 2\log\left(\frac{8n}{\pi \bar k}\right)$, where $\bar{k}$ is the target average degree and in this simulation study, by varying $\Bar{k}$, we are able to generate networks for different densities.
-For GLPM, we choose $\gamma=1$ and $\phi=2$, and varying $\tau$ to get networks of various densities. \\ To evaluate the efficiency of Method 1, we tested networks of size 15 to 75 with densities ranging from 0 to 0.9.
+For GLPM, we choose $\gamma=1$ and $\phi=2$, and varying $\tau$ to get networks of various densities.

+To evaluate the efficiency of comparing raw stress difference, we tested networks of size 15 to 75 with densities ranging from 0 to 0.9.
 To compare all three methods, we first tested networks of size 15 to 45 with densities ranging from 0 to 0.9.
 Then, we focus on large and sparse networks whose sizes ranges from 50 to 200 and densities up to 0.2.

 We apply classical MDS as implemented in the \texttt{stats} package in R. For MDS in hyperbolic space, we rely on the \texttt{hydra} package in R \cite{keller-ressel_hydra_2019}.